johnbradley/apptainer-test/custommodel.md

 Other OpenCLIP models can be used but only when predicting from a list of custom classes.

+The `bioclip` command line tool provides `--model` and `--predefined` arguments to specify an alternate model to use.

+See [open_clip loading documentation](https://github.com/mlfoundations/open_clip?tab=readme-ov-file#loading-models) for more details about values that can be used for the `--model` and `--predefined` arguments.

 ## Tutorial

 ### Download an example image